syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Dealing-With-Center-Button.md

 ## Change for next level

-SfRadialMenu allows us to add items hierarchically.We can navigate to first level to next level by tapping the respective item and can go back to first by tapping the BackButton.The BackButton helps us to know we were navigated to next level of submenu items from first level.
-We can able customize the RadialMenu's BackButton with FontIcons,CustomView and Caption like CenterButton.
+Radial Menu allows you to add items hierarchically.
+You can navigate first level to next level by tapping the respective item, and go back to first by tapping the BackButton.
+The BackButton helps you to navigate to next level of submenu items from first level.
+You can customize the RadialMenu's BackButton with FontIcons,CustomView and caption like CenterButton.

 ### BackButton with IconFonts

-We can able to set IconFonts to BackButton using the `CenterButtonBackText` property available in SfRadialMenu.And we have to set respective FontFamily for the text in `CenterButtonBackFontFamily`.
+You can set IconFonts to BackButton by using the `CenterButtonBackText` property available in the radial menu, and set respective FontFamily for the text in `CenterButtonBackFontFamily`.

 {% tabs %}